strayacode/seL4-sample-converter/README.md

 # seL4-sample-converter
-- This repository serves as a tool to convert from seL4 sample packets to a format that can perf can interpret
+- This repository serves as a tool to convert from seL4 sample packets to a format that perf can interpret

 - By utilising the pre-existing perf infrastructure we're able to take advantage of the many perf tools, as well as open source tools like flamegraph